-This script will build all third-party libraries for all compilers specs for the machine you are on.
-These will be installed into the shared LC directory /usr/workspace/axom/libs/<SYS_TYPE>/<time date>/ <compiler> used by Axom developers.
+This will do all of the standard installations in the shared directories used by Axom developers.
 When completed, they will produce new host-config files for each configuration.
-These host-configs will be at the base of the repository and named in the following pattern: <machine name>-<SYS_TYPE>-<compiler spec>.cmake Give these files to your regular user account and log back in to that account.
+Give these files to your regular user account and log back in to that account.
 Copy these new host-config files to the host-configs subdirectory and commit them to your branch.
 Make sure all file changes from all previous steps are also committed and pushed upstream.